shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 ```

 ## Withdraw
-Now let's write the `withdraw` function for this one also we have create the `WithdrawInput` class with schema:
+Now let's write the `withdraw` function for this one also we have created the `WithdrawInput` class with schema:

-We only have `amount` in the struct for withdraw input.
+We only have the `amount` variable in the struct for withdrawal input.

 ```js
 class WithdrawInput {